NataliSupportMan/Final_Assignment_EGM722/README.md

 1.2 For the python code, the PyCharm IDE recommended and can be found [here](https://www.jetbrains.com/pycharm/)

+1.3 To get the GitHub Desktop [click here](https://desktop.github.com/)

-1.3 For contextily package launch anaconda environment and run the cmd to your environment base.
+1.4 For contextily package launch anaconda environment and run the cmd to your environment base.
 Type "conda install contextily" or "conda install –c conda-forge contextily" .
 For running issues such as channel not installed, type a new command "conda config –appened channels conda-forge" and try again "conda install contextily.
 Final option type "contextily==1.0rc2 ".
 For cotextily dependecies [click here](https://contextily.readthedocs.io/en/latest/)

 ## 2. Download or clone this repository

+After installation clone this repository to your main computer following the steps

+    1.